-If architecture is frozen music and dance is language without words that speaks about freedom, then Denys Lasdun’s clever manipulations of geometrics connect the two as a united idea.
+If architecture is frozen music and dance is language without words that speaks about freedom, then Denys Lasdun’s clever manipulations of geometry connect the two as a united idea.
 The National’s menagerie of fierce concrete, interlocking terraces and carefully choreographed shapes forces one to constantly recalibrate one’s vision.
 Grand but not imposing, dramatic but refined: whatever is playing inside, the architecture is the main act.
-The National took 13 years to be realised, but only 18 years to receive Grade II listing.
-Lasdun’s tough yet powerful Brutalist landscape has proved remarkably adabtable to change.
-Following a careful refurbishment in 2015, the National looks better than ever.
-It has become a vital part of the cityscape.